 Who or what is their message calling us to serve?
 Is it God and founded on His ways?
 Is it self-serving?
 Are they promoting Jesus or themselves?
 Is the message calling us to deny ourselves and serve Him above all else?

-Such messages can actually be God testing us to see who we will serve.
+Such messages can actually be God testing us in who we will choose to serve.
 Again, this is what God warns us about in Deuteronomy 13:3.

 In sum, beware of any message or interpretation of Scripture that calls you to put your own ambitions above God.
 Jesus calls us to deny ourselves.
 He loves us and does care our needs; however, there is a fine line to watch out for in our self-exalting world.